Field reports from the FWJ in the Department of Prevention and Rehabilitation Research

 Casper Espelage, FWJ 2024/2025

-Why did you decide to do a Voluntary Scientific Year in the Prevention and Rehabilitation Research working group?
+Why did you decide to do a voluntary research year in the Prevention and Rehabilitation Research group?

-After graduating from high school, I already knew that I wanted to study, but I was interested in various subjects, including medicine, sociology, philosophy and psychology.
-In this respect, this healthcare research working group at the interface between all these disciplines was a perfect fit for me.
-I can get to know the content of all these subjects and have now been able to make a decision.
+After finishing my Abitur, I already knew that I wanted to go to university, but I was interested in a range of subjects, including medicine, sociology, philosophy and psychology.
+In that respect, this healthcare research group – situated at the intersection of all these disciplines – was a perfect fit for me.
+It allows me to explore the content of all these subjects, and I’ve now been able to make a decision.

-The FWJ is also a great opportunity to get to know a university in the year after leaving school, but without having to start a degree programme straight away.
-The impressions of science and research that I gain here remain foreign to the students, but I can still attend lectures on various degree programmes without any complications.
-In addition, FWJ students can use and try out all other leisure activities, such as sports, music or theatre, just like students.
-You can also make contacts with students.
+What’s more, the FWJ is a great opportunity to get to know a university in the year after my Abitur without having to start a degree straight away.
+The insights into academia and research that I’m gaining here are experiences that even students don’t usually have, yet I can still easily attend lectures across various degree programmes.
+What’s more, FWJ participants can make use of and try out all the other leisure activities on offer – such as sport, music or theatre – just like students.
+It’s also a great way to establish contact with students.

-What are your tasks and activities in the FWJ?
+What are your responsibilities and activities as part of the FWJ?

-First of all, I am involved in all departmental and departmental events: these can be regular meetings, workshops and congresses in and outside Oldenburg, meetings of the Departmental Council, symposia and scientific lectures, lectures and seminars by colleagues or public study presentations.
+First and foremost, I attend all events organised by the section and the department: these can include regular meetings, workshops and conferences both in and outside Oldenburg, meetings of the departmental council, symposia and academic presentations, lectures and seminars given by colleagues, as well as public research presentations.

-My tasks cover all areas of quantitative (e.g. questionnaire studies) and qualitative (e.g. interviews with experts and stakeholders, photographic and observational data) studies in the department.
-I am involved in the preparation of the studies by writing ethics proposals and study procedures, designing study flyers, collecting data, processing and interpreting the data and finally presenting the study results in presentations and publications.
+My responsibilities cover all areas of the department’s quantitative (e.g. questionnaire-based studies) and qualitative (e.g. interviews with experts and stakeholders, photographic and observational data) research.
+I am therefore involved in the preparation of studies – drafting ethics applications and study protocols, designing study leaflets – followed by data collection, the subsequent processing and interpretation of the data, and finally the presentation of the study results in lectures and publications.

-I also help out in preparing lectures and seminars, organising events and sometimes in other departments.
+In addition, I help with the preparation of lectures and seminars, the organisation of events, and sometimes lend a hand in other departments.

 Which studies are you involved in?

-I am often involved in a study on the age-friendliness of the city of Oldenburg.
-In it, we are investigating how older people rate the age-friendliness of the city in various areas, which personal factors this depends on, what they would like to see more of and what potential for improvement exists in the city.
+I am heavily involved in a study on the age-friendliness of the city of Oldenburg.
+In this study, we are investigating how older people assess the city’s age-friendliness in various areas, which personal factors this depends on, what further wishes they have, and what potential for improvement exists in the city.

-The TriaDe study, which examines care arrangements involving people with dementia, their relatives and 24-live-in carers from Eastern Europe on the basis of questions of ethics, communication and care in collaboration with the Department of Ethics in Medicine and the University of Essen, is another example.
+I am also involved in the TriaDe study, which examines care arrangements involving people with dementia, their relatives and 24-hour live-in carers from Eastern Europe, focusing on issues of ethics, communication and care provision, in collaboration with the Department of Medical Ethics and the University of Essen.

-Further information on these two studies and others in which I am involved can be found on the department's homepage.
+Further information on these two studies and others in which I am occasionally involved can be found on the department’s website.

-What advice would you like to give future volunteers?
+What advice would you give to future volunteers?

-You'll be joining a department with super friendly and cool colleagues!
-So you don't need to be afraid of not understanding anything and you can always ask questions.
-The field of research is totally varied and exciting, it never gets boring because they always make sure that you have a variety of tasks as a volunteer.
+You’ll be joining a department with really friendly and cool colleagues!
+So you don’t need to worry at all about not understanding anything – you can always ask questions.
+The field of research is incredibly varied and exciting; it never gets boring, as great care is taken to ensure that volunteers are given a wide range of tasks.

-The great opportunity of the FWJ is to try out and participate in a wide variety of things.
-So it's also important to have a bit of courage - or, if in doubt, to learn :) - Ask questions, always say yes to interesting offers, look around for opportunities and tasks yourself and enjoy the different things you experience.
+The great thing about the FWJ is the chance to try out and get involved in all sorts of different things.
+So it’s also important to have a bit of courage – or, if in doubt, to learn :) – to ask questions, to always say ‘yes’ to interesting opportunities, to look out for possibilities and tasks yourself, and to find joy in the different things you experience.

 Zum Seitananfang scrollen Scroll to the top of the page